chetnashah/webconcepts/AngularJS.md

 Savvy readers may be wondering what the difference is between link and controller.
 The basic difference is that controller can expose an API, and link functions can interact with controllers using require.

 Best Practice: use controller when you want to expose an API to other directives.
 Otherwise use link.

+### Linking phase

+The linking phase is where you attach the data ( $scope ) to the linking function and it should return you the linked html.
+Since the directive also specifies where this html goes or what it changes, it is already good to go.
+This is the function where you want to make changes to the linked html, i.e the html that already has the data attached to it.
+In angular if you write code in the linking function its generally the post-link function (by default).
+It is kind of a callback that gets called after the linking function has linked the data with the template.

 ### Transclusion